Remember, it is your purchases here (both small & large) that keeps these world class information articles free.

 I vary this from client to client do to many variables such as bio load, feeding habits, filtrations, even frequency of visits.

-For personal tanks I am currently using some of the German/Planted tank method along with the over flow/skimming method, vacuuming and finally the use of the Aquarium Cleaning Machine to lower DOC (this is an exceptional tool for high bio load tanks in particular).
+For personal tanks I am currently using some of the German/Planted tank method along with the over flow/skimming method, vacuuming and finally the use of an "Eheim Sludge Remover" to lower DOC.
 Back To Top